ivangfr/okta-springboot-react/README.md

 - Done!

-> **Note.** If you are using the person `ivan.customer@jobs.com`, you will not be able to create/update/delete a job because it doesn't have the required role for it.
+> **Note:** If you are using the person `ivan.customer@jobs.com`, you will not be able to create/update/delete a job because it doesn't have the required role for it.

 ## Getting Access Token